-

 NYCFC Diaries, Vol. 6: Pirlo Parties, Orlando CIty Almost Spoiling Them

 30,042 people showed up to see Andrea Pirlo’s historic “baby blue” debut.
-Every once in a while, NYCFC’s PR department opened up certain section of the nosebleeds, something they usually do for Grade A games, and Andrea Pirlo’s first game for … Continue reading
+Every once in a while, NYCFC’s PR department opened up certain section of the nosebleeds, something they usually do for Grade A games, and Andrea Pirlo’s first game for NYCFC was certainly that.
+They were filled, as was the entirety of Yankee Stadium. …

 The NYCFC Diaries, Vol. 5: New York Derby, Part Deux